 It’s easy to take a look at the abundance of sequels laid out on Pixar’s upcoming slate and immediately call Pixar out for lacking originality these days.
 Indeed, three of the upcoming four films are sequels.
 It is understandable to be frustrated by that fact, but to completely write off these future films as nothing more than cash grabs isn’t fair.

 Look at Pixar’s track record with sequels.
-Obviously, the “Toy Story” sequels are beloved and widely recognized as some of the best animated films of all-time.
-Yes, “Cars 2” was a largely regarded as a step backwards for the company, but many would argue that “Monsters University” and “Finding Dory” were still very good films.
+Obviously, the “Toy Story” sequels are beloved and widely recognized as some of the best-animated films of all time.
+Yes, “Cars 2” was largely regarded as a step backward for the company, but many would argue that “Monsters University” and “Finding Dory” were still very good films.

 “Finding Dory” in particular, the studio’s latest sequel, received a 94% score from critics on Rotten Tomatoes.
 It was snubbed from the Academy Awards, but that doesn’t necessarily mean it wasn’t a very enjoyable movie.